Who and How? Adverse Selection and flexible Moral Hazard

-\begin{proposition} In any optimal mechanism for the above specification, for all $\th\colon$ $\mu_{\th} = \d_{\{x_\th\}}$ for some $x_\th \in X$. \end{proposition} This generalizes the observation in Example 1 that degenerate distributions are optimal when $z$ is convex.
-The risk aversion of the agent favors deterministic outcomes even further.
-As observed in Example 1, when the principal recommends a degenerate distribution, any deviation from this recommendation becomes observable.
-In these cases, the principal optimally reduced the combined hidden type and hidden action problem to a pure hidden type problem; the hidden action friction disappears endogenously. \#
+\begin{proposition} In any optimal mechanism for the above specification, for all $\th\colon$ $\mu_{\th} = \d_{\{x_\th\}}$ for some $x_\th \in X$. \end{proposition} This generalizes the observation in Examples 1 and 1b that degenerate distributions are optimal when $z$ is convex.
+The agent's risk aversion favors deterministic outcomes even further.
+As in Example 1, when the principal recommends a degenerate distribution, any deviation from this recommendation becomes observable.
+In such cases, the principal optimally reduces the combined hidden type and hidden action problem to a pure hidden type problem, where the hidden action friction disappears endogenously. \#